mikanur10/Hoops-Card/README.md

       - Add attributes to each player from a drop down menu
       - User can view all of their posts on a "my players" feed
       - Users can click into each post and view/edit the listed attributes
-      - Users can delete and edit each post
+      - Users can delete and edit each of their own posts
    - **Goals:**
       - Ruby on rails back-end
       - React front-end
-      - Full CRUD on all player post
+      - Full CRUD on all player posts
       - Associate all players with pre-determined attributes and display on the post's page
    - **Challenges:**
       - Creating a unified view of all posts across users
       - Persisting state for each current user
-      - Styling using responsive CSS, such ass flex-box, grid and percentages
+      - Styling using responsive CSS, such ass flex-box, grid and percentage based measurements

 ## MVP